 2. Geographic Segmentation

 This type of customer segmentation divides people based on where they live.
 After all, consumer needs may vary by geography alone.
 In Tagaytay and Baguio, for instance, heaters are more in-demand than air conditioning units — hence, HVAC companies market their products accordingly.

 With behavioral segmentation, marketers group their target customers based on buying behavior, decision-making patterns, as well as their use of certain products.
 A perfect example of this is how advertisers promote skin care products to male and female buyers.

 Skincare product ads for men typically display phrases like “cool and fresh” and “fights skin dryness.”
-Alternatively, marketers use ‘warm’ words to engage with their female consumers, using phrases such as “beauty and moisture” and “inner glow” on the slogans, ads, and other marketing materials.
+Alternatively, marketers use warm words to engage their female consumers, using phrases such as “beauty and moisture” and “inner glow” on slogans, ads, and other marketing materials.

 4. Psychographic Segmentation